https-github-com-104-wonohfor/Hack-GitHub-Contributions-Graph/README.md

 ```
 git log
 ```
    + Your email and email in the terminal must be the same.
+   + Your email and email in the terminal must be the same.

  ### 2. Create new repository
  - Create your new repository (Public or Private is both ok) with a file "README.md".
 For example: Your new repository is named "github-graph"